Top Attractions in Poland

 If traditional sightseeing tours bore you to tears, give this one a whirl.
 Bump and rumble around Warsaw's Praga district in a retro bus, while your driver reveals the quirkier side of the Polish capital and its culture.
 You'll stop by some of the city's must-see landmarks like the Wedel Chocolate Factory, Warsaw Vodka Factory “Koneser", Praga's incredible street murals, and loads more.

+Can you believe your eyes, or is it all a trick of the mind?
+Give your brain cells something fun to puzzle over, and take some amazing photos.
 This interactive museum is packed with dazzling illusions.
 Will you find the way out of the mirror maze?
-Stargaze through a giant telescope, brave a walk in a vortex tunnel full of spinning lights, and explore over 50 exhibits to pique your curiosity and get you pondering about time and space
+Stargaze through a giant telescope, brave a walk in a vortex tunnel full of spinning lights, and explore over 50 exhibits to pique your curiosity and get you pondering about time and space.
+Cosmos Museum is great fun in Warsaw for adults and kids alike – everything is interactive!

 Take just a few steps down under the surface of the Main Market Square and find yourself in Kraków from centuries ago.
 Going down every step will take you back a century or two until you finally arrive at your destination: the beginnings of the city of Krakow.
 Go on a journey to a world long gone, where vampires existed alongside merchants, where salt was the best currency, and sacrifices were necessary when building a house.
 At the unique Main Market Square Underground Museum excavations and modern technology combine to create a spectacle of sensations.

+A cruise under the stars is the perfect solution for a romantic date or an unusual way to meet friends.
+Have great fun and discover the sights of Krakow from a different perspective.
 Ready for an adventure?
 The crew is waiting to take you on a cruise on the Vistula River.
 The royal city of Krakow is full of interesting and entertaining places.
 Sail and see picturesque landscapes: Wawel Castle, Dębnicki Bridge, the Monastery of the Norbertan Sisters, the place where the Rudawa River flows into the Vistula, Dębniki district, John Paul II family house, the Manggha museum of japanese art and technology, Grunwaldzki Bridge, Piłsudskiego Bridge, Bernatek Footbridge, Cricoteka Museum, the historical district Kazimierz and the Church on The Rock.
+This cruise is also perfect to relax and rest with the sound of the waves.

 During your beer tasting tour, you'll sample the best Polish craft and regional beers.
 Get to know Polish beer, including its history, Polish traditions and customs with your private guide.
 Learn about Poland's huge tradition of craft beer brewing, dating back to the 16th century, where over 400 breweries were operating with an average nobleman drinking approximately 700 liters of beer per year!
 This fun and cultural tour will offer an insightful introduction to the world of Polish beers.
 Spend time with your friends and family as your private guide takes care of all the details and explains each beer that you will drink.